Atlas975/Notes/SoftwarePatterns/Behavioral/Iterator_pattern.md

 ___
 # Iterator pattern
-- Abstracts the traversal behaviour of a collection  ( #ADTs ) into a separate component known as an iterator
+- Abstracts the traversal behaviour of data structure  ( #ADTs ) into a separate component known as an iterator.
+This abstracts away unique iterating patterns
 - This [[Design_patterns|design pattern]] allows traversal of elements whilst encapsulating the collections underlying architecture.
 Multiple iterators can be created from the same collection

 ![[Pasted image 20230130121336.png|550|550]]